lestgabo/online-portfolio2/README.md

 Used fontawesome for the icons

-Used dotenv for env secrets
+Used dotenv for .env secrets (using Heroku, therefore need secrets.yml in GitHub)

 Used Bootstrap to pretty up front end